winstonpuckett/lucifer/README.md

 # LUCIFER 🐲
 Free, Open source, Cross-platform, Illuminating CLI testing written in Rust.

-## Stability

-Lucifer is currently in alpha.
-While the contract will never break within the same version, there will be a few bugs.
-If you like the project and want to support its development, consider giving it a try and filing an issue or two when something breaks.

-Development on Lucifer has slowed.
-I need to take a break from doing side projects for awhile to regain a sense of balance.
-Lucifer is not dead however.
-It's entirely useable right now and is expected to have more features in the future.

 ## What is lucifer?

 Lucifer is a CLI testing tool designed for running suites of tests.
 It is designed around the idea that your integration tests need to scale alongside your code base.